 Optimize resources.
 There are many complimentary and low-cost opportunities to support your EDI goals.
 Define one or two that you can start now.

 What your local Board of Trade can do

-The Ottawa Board of Trade has formed an EDI Council for the purpose of integrating EDI in our corporate culture, supporting our members to do the same, and finding new opportunities to support businesses owned by equity deserving entrepreneurs.
+The Ottawa Board of Trade has formed an for the purpose of integrating EDI in our corporate culture, supporting our members to do the same, and finding new opportunities to support businesses owned by equity deserving entrepreneurs.
 We are advocates for EDI leadership in Ottawa as an economic driver.
 We committed to the 50-30 challenge with unanimous board support and have achieved our targets for diversity at the board and senior leadership level.